 Get a whole new perspective on studying abroad

-from Dan Hafenbredl '14, who filmed this video during the SBE trip to
+from Dan Diebitz '15 and Dan Hafenbredl '14 who filmed these videos during the UW-Stevens Point trip to

 If you want to work in the world's most dynamic market and be immersed in the rich culture, don't miss the four week China internship program offered by the School of Business & Economics.